DuendeInexistente/Cirque/ShortStories/stars.md

 However, the initial surprise hadn't really happened, which was messing badly with protocolar etiquette.
 O_U had been consistly judged to be a Duda, which

- - **_Fact_**: Was a seemingly mechanical species, bar some, very small, heat source in the center of their chassis
+ - **_Fact_**: Dudas are a seemingly mechanical species bar some, very small, heat source in the center of their chassis
+     + **Addendum**: Their leading officials, captains[captain]
  - **_Fact_**: Could mean a culture with technology beyond Equestria's existed in the region.
-   * **Problem**: This culture may attempt to disassemble Stars, gaining insight into Equestrian technology and possibly becoming a danger to Equestria.
+     + **Problem**: This culture may attempt to disassemble Stars, gaining insight into Equestrian technology and possibly becoming a danger to Equestria.
-   * **Decision**: if at all possible, avoid this culture until motives and attitudes -stated, historical, and popular- regarding foreign powers are ascertained.
+     + **Decision**: if at all possible, avoid this culture until motives and attitudes -stated, historical, and popular- regarding foreign powers are ascertained.
-   * **Decision**: if captured, escape, negotiate, or self-obliterate.
+     + **Decision**: if captured, escape, negotiate, or self-obliterate.
-     + **Addendum**: Have a self-obliteration system readied in case of forceful deactivation.
+         * **Addendum**: Have a self-obliteration system readied in case of forceful deactivation.